 A list is a countable sequence of ordered and repeatable elements.
-It is countable because there is a proper way of knowing the length of the list (i.e. how many elements it contains).
-In particular, Python makes available a function, i.e. len(<countable_object>), that takes a countable element as input (like a list), and returns the number of elements that it contains.
-Its elements are ordered because they are placed in the list in a specific order, which is preserved even if we add or remove particular elements.
+It is countable because there is a proper way of knowing the length of the list (i.e. how many items it contains).
+In particular, Python makes available a function, i.e. len(<countable\object>), that takes a countable element as input (like a list), and returns the number of items that it contains.
+All the items in the list follow a precise order that does not change if we add or remove particular elements.
 Its elements are also repeatable since they may appear more than one time in the list.

 Of course, there exist several real examples of such abstract lists in real-life objects.
-For instance, in Figure 2, we show a table of content of a book and a bibliographic reference list of an article.
+For instance, in Figure 2, we show a table of contents of a book and a bibliographic reference list of an article.
 Both of them are concrete objects that are built starting from the abstract notion of a list.